IB Primary Years Programme (PYP)

 The PYP is offered by many types of schools around the world, including state schools, private schools and international schools.
 As a flexible curriculum framework, the PYP is able to accommodate the demands of most national or local curriculums.
-With local and global issues incorporated into the PYP curriculum, students are asked to look at look at six related themes and to consider the links between them.
+With local and global issues incorporated into the PYP curriculum, students are asked to look at six related themes and to consider the links between them.
 The themes include:

 - Who we are